omniscientjs/omniscientjs.github.io/_guides/01-simpler-ui-reasoning-with-unidirectional.md

 ## Closing Notes

 This article has introduces some general concepts of web architecture and introduced a new way of doing UI using React and Omniscient with immutable data structures.
-The next part of this article-series is a basic example on how to [get started developing applications using Omniscient](https://github.com/omniscientjs/omniscient/wiki/Basic-Tutorial:-Creating-List-with-Live-Filtering).
+The next part of this article-series is a basic example on how to [get started developing applications using Omniscient](http://omniscientjs.github.io/tutorials/01-editing-basic-tutorial-creating-list-with-live-filtering/).
+See more examples in the [Omniscient Playground](http://omniscientjs.github.io/playground/).

 We've seen an architecture that is really easy to reason about.
 It has few building blocks and encourages small components to share between a project or event projects.
 This is only concerned with the UI and Views, and we should strive to have our components as focused as possible; not with logic and domain related code.
 By using tools from the functional paradigm, like pure functions and immutable structures, we can have a truly fast, consistant and testable front end architecture.
 More over, we don't have to be unsure how a component will render – given the same structure input we know it renders the same.
 And we don't have to handle the DOM manually and continually update it.
 We have declarative views in code, that is much faster and flexible to work with.